abtion/guidelines/career_development/ladder.md

 -[ ] Is working on naming variables and learning to extract methods.

 #### Test-driven
--[ ] Runs all tests before commiting.
+-[ ] Checks that all tests pass before merging into a shared branch.
 -[ ] Can understand where expectations are not met and fix some with the help of more senior developers.

 #### Iterative